NicolaSpadari/nuxtor/README.md

 - Tauri v2 brings some big refactors, such as packages names and permission management.
 New permissions have to be granted under `src-tauri/capabilities/main.json`
 - Tauri functions are auto imported with the help of a custom module, named like `useTauri<LibraryName>`.
 If another Tauri plugin is added, then the module has to be updated to support its functions under `app/modules/tauri.ts`
-- As per [documentation](https://v2.tauri.app/start/frontend/nuxt/#checklist), Nuxt SSR must be disabled in order for Tauri to act as the backend.
+- As per [documentation](https://tauri.app/start/frontend/nuxt/#checklist), Nuxt SSR must be disabled in order for Tauri to act as the backend.
 Still, all Nuxt goodies will be functional.
 - NuxtUI is a very powerful UI library that consolidates design over the entire application.
-While there is a more complete pro version, it requires a license.
-It's up to you to buy the pro version, or stick with the free version.
+While version 4 is still in alpha, it includes old pro components of the v3.

 ## License